Find the right person within LISA.

 - Informing the users (varying from the LISA website and manuals to communication in the case of disruptions in our services).

-- Taking charge in the development of products and services;
+- The department takes charge in the development of products and services, overseeing their lifecycle and ensuring they align with organizational objectives.

-- Management of suppliers and collaboration partners, right sourcing, managing supplier contracts, search for strategic collaboration with sourcing partners;
+- Management of suppliers and collaboration partners falls under the purview of DSM, including activities such as right sourcing, managing supplier contracts, and seeking strategic partnerships with sourcing partners.

 The Embedded Information Services department (EIS) is the prominent and embedded department for the users.
 EIS carries out the account management and operational control for innovation of information services and consists of information specialists and a project manager led by the head of the department.
 The information specialists support employees and students in all aspects concerning (scientific) information.
 Based on the background of their own scientific training they offer support in the fields of the social or natural sciences.